jloveland/virtual-cdh-cluster/README.md

 ## Cluster Details

 ### Default Cluster
 The following *Default* cluster configuration is defined in the `Vagrantfile`.
 All VMs use a Centos 6.5 base box.
+This configuration requires at least 10GB of free RAM.
+You can remove slave nodes as needed, it will just be less performant.

+* **Master node**
+  * 4GB of RAM
+  * Local Parcel Repo or Yum Repo
+  * Cloudera Manager
+  * Hue
+  * Provisioning NameNodes, HBase Master, Spark Master, ResourceManager
+* **3 Slave nodes**
+  * 2GB of RAM
+  * Provisioning Datanodes, Zookeeper, Region Servers, Node Manager

+### TODO: Large Cluster
-This configuration requires at least 6GB of free RAM.
+The following *Large* cluster configuration is defined in the `Vagrantfile`.
+All VMs use a Centos 6.5 base box.
+This configuration requires at least 12GB of free RAM.
 You can remove slave nodes as needed, it will just be less performant.

 * **Manager node**
   * 1GB of RAM